drcarenhan/COMP90042_2024/README.md

 | :exclamation:  You MUST use the [ACL template](https://github.com/acl-org/acl-style-files) when writing your report.
 |-----------------------------------------|

 You must use LATEX for writing your report.
-You must include your group number under the title (using the \author field in LATEX and enabling the \aclfinalcopy option), but not your name.
+You must include your group number under the title (using the \author field in LATEX and changing "review" to "final" to generate the final (sometimes called camera-ready) version. \usepackage[review]{acl} --> \usepackage[final]{acl}), but not your name.
 We will not accept reports that are longer than the stated limits below, or otherwise violate the style requirements.

 The report should be submitted as a PDF and contain **no more than five(5)** A4 pages of content, excluding  team contribution and references.
 An appendix is NOT allowed.
 Therefore, you should consider carefully the information that you want to include in the report to build a coherent and concise narrative.